Uniform Approximation of Eigenproblems of a Large-Scale Parameter-Dependent Hermitian Matrix: Introduction and motivations

-Within the context of \RBM, a number of approaches have been developed to deal with the approximation of the smallest eigenvalue $\lambda_{\min}(\mu)$ of $A(\mu)$, given in the affine decompositon form as in (\ref{int1}), uniformly for $\mu \in {\mathcal D}$.
-For example, gradient-based methods exploiting eigenvalue perturbation theory are used to locally minimize the smallest eigenvalue over the parameters \cite{NguVP05,VerRP02}.
-The successive constraint method (\SCM) \cite{HuyRSP07} is a well-known approach in the \RBM community.
-It is based on the construction of an upper bound $\lambda_{\UB}(\mu)$ and a lower bound $\lambda_{\LB}(\mu)$ for $\lambda_{\min}(\mu)$, which are computationally cheaper to evaluate.
-The quality of these approximations is iteratively improved via a greedy strategy, i.e., the parameter
+for a small $\kappa \ll \sn$, where the matrices $A_1, \dots, A_\kappa \in {\mathbb C}^{\sn\times \sn}$ and real analytic scalar-valued functions $\theta_1, \dots , \theta_\kappa : {\mathbb R}^{p} \rightarrow {\mathbb R}$ are available for use.
+In the context of approximating the smallest eigenvalue of $A(\mu)$, the matrices $A_1, \dots, A_\kappa$ are also assumed to be Hermitian.
+This assumption holds for a number of important applications, including some classes of linear parametric {\PDE}s, parameter-dependent quantum spin systems \cite{HerSWR22,BreHWRS23}, and more generally, when considering the Hermitian part of non-Hermitian $A(\mu)$.
+Within the context of \RBM, a few approaches have been developed to deal with the approximation of the smallest eigenvalue $\lambda_{\min}(\mu)$ of $A(\mu)$ by that of a smaller counterpart.
+Especially, the successive constraint method (\SCM) \cite{HuyRSP07} is a well-known approach in the \RBM~community.
+It is based on the construction of an upper bound $\lambda_{\UB}(\mu)$ and a lower bound $\lambda_{\LB}(\mu)$ for $\lambda_{\min}(\mu)$ in a greedy fashion.
+Specifically, at every iteration, the parameter